#5 Eating Disorder Awareness

 Why is there a need?

-I feel the need for this blog as it can help those who are in recovery, those who are still lost and seeking help.
-Shedding light to such topics to the public would hopefully allow for a better understanding of how individuals can make Singapore a more inclusive society through actions and words with regards to such mental illnesses.
+who are still lost and seeking help.
+Shedding light to such topics to the public would hopefully allow for a better understanding of how individuals can

 As Donna Brazile once said: